Inflect logo

 Carrier Density & Carrier Neutrality: Carrier count: over 5 – as of September 2025.
 While the local market is more specialized than coastal metros, it features a resilient mix of regional fiber providers and national incumbents.
 This provides stable path diversity for mission-critical applications.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
+Direct Cloud On-Ramps: 0 – as of September 2025, enabling access to 0 cloud regions.
 There are currently no direct on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure in the metro.
-Local deployments typically utilize private extensions or high-capacity transport to São Paulo to reach these platforms as of September 2025.
+Local deployments typically use private extensions or high-capacity transport to São Paulo to reach these platforms as of September 2025.

 Internet Exchange Points (IXPs): The primary exchange is IX.br Cuiabá.
-It facilitates local peering to keep traffic within the region and minimize latency to regional end-users as of September 2025.
+It facilitates local peering to keep traffic within the region and minimize latency for regional end-users as of September 2025.

-Bare Metal: General availability is provided through specialists like Latitude.sh.
+Bare Metal: General availability is provided through specialists such as Latitude.sh.
 This ensures rapid deployment of high-performance compute without the overhead of physical hardware management as of September 2025.

 Power Analysis

-Energy in this region is defined by Brazil's heavy reliance on renewable sources, providing a greener profile for corporate sustainability goals.
+Energy in this region is defined by the heavy reliance of Brazil on renewable sources, providing a greener profile for corporate sustainability goals.

 Average Cost Of Power: $0.13/kWh – as of September 2025.
 The generation mix is approximately 60% hydro and 22% other renewables, keeping costs stable compared to fossil-heavy markets.
 This pricing consistency supports long-term operational forecasting for high-density deployments.